project-undefined/.github/profile/README.md

 Our end goal is to create a security centered OpenBSD competitor.
 The OS will be user freindly enough for the average non-techy user, but with enough functionality to also work in cloud computing and in servers.
 It will be a micro-kernel based OS (made with rust), for mobile, ARM based devices that is shipped with WEB3 and privacy focused applications (w/ IOTA or another DAG network), with iOS-like finesse and PureOS-like real-convergence.

-Not only will the OS include these features, it will be dual-licensed with the noharm (modified) and GNU 3 licenses (to encourage open-source, may be modified or changed later).
+Not only will the OS include these features, it will be extremely customizable and dual-licensed with the noharm (modified) and GNU 3 licenses (to encourage open-source, may be modified or changed later).

 # FAQ